justquick/django-activity-stream/docs/source/installation.rst

 Then to add the Django Activity Stream to your project add the app ``actstream`` to your ``INSTALLED_APPS`` and urlconf.

-The app should go somewhere after all the apps that are going to be generating activities like ``django.contrib.auth``
+In Django versions older than 1.7, the app must be placed somewhere after all the apps that are going to be generating activities (eg ``django.contrib.auth``).

 .. code-block:: python